MarcusTXK/portfolio/content/_index.md

   - json
 ---

-Eager to learn the best practices in the industry to design scalable and resilient solutions and collaborate with like-minded teammates to solve problems through high quality code.
+Eager to learn the best practices in the industry to design scalable and resilient solutions and collaborate with like-minded individuals to solve problems through high-quality code.

 Enthusiastic and hardworking; always willing to learn and challenge the status quo.